Califone: Collaborations

 In 1997, members of Red Red Meat collaborated with members of oRSo and Rex to record as Loftus for Perishable Records.

 In 2002, Tim Rutili and Ben Massarella collaborated with Modest Mouse frontman Isaac Brock and others to release the album Sharpen Your Teeth under the band name Ugly Casanova.

 In 2003, Tim Rutili, Ben Massarella and Jim Becker collaborated with Ottawa musician Miche Jetté, to record five of his songs for an independent mini-disc.
 This recording would later be released properly in 2005 as the first side of Jette's debut solo album (under his stage name Flecton), for the Canadian label, Kelp Records.
-The latter half Flecton's Never Took a Wife was recorded with Memphis indie rockers, the Grifters.
+The latter half of Flecton's Never Took a Wife was recorded with Memphis indie rockers, the Grifters.

 In 2005, Califone collaborated with Freakwater as a backing band to record the album Thinking of You.

 In 2006, Tim Rutili teamed up with Wil Hendricks and Michael Krassner under the name The Unseen Hand to record the soundtrack for Rank, a documentary about bullriding.

 In 2006, Califone teamed up with animator/musician Brent Green on a series of performance art pieces featuring animation, live music, and spoken word.
 That same year, they were featured on the soundtrack for the movie Stranger than Fiction.

 In December 2008, the Canadian band Flecton released The Bright Side of Dying, with Califone as the backing band.
-The album was recorded in Chicago and features Ben Massarella, Tim Rutili, Joe Adamik, and Jim Becker).
+The album was recorded in Chicago and features Ben Massarella, Tim Rutili, Joe Adamik, and Jim Becker.
 The eight song vinyl LP (including a cover of Merle Haggard's "Workin' Man Blues") was released on Ottawa's Kelp Records.

 Members of Califone made significant contributions to The Fruit Bats' 2009 album The Ruminant Band.
 Tim Rutili contributed vocals to the title song on the album, and Jim Becker provided vocals on the songs "Feather Bed" and "Flamingo", and guitar and fiddle on the songs "Tegucigalpa" and "Feather Bed".
 Members of Califone have also contributed to past Fruit Bats albums.

 Members of Califone helped record Iron and Wine's 2011 album, Kiss Each Other Clean.